Albert0i/probabilistic-data-structure/README.md

 > The default capacity for Top-K in Redis is 1000, and the default error rate is 0.01.
 For more details, you can refer to the documentation [here](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/?utm_source=redisinsight&utm_medium=app&utm_campaign=ai_assistant).

 [TOPK.RESERVE](https://redis.io/docs/latest/commands/topk.reserve/)

-AI is the thing helps to improve efficiency but quality depends, HE drives you away and astray after all.
-AI is crafted by human and I don't believe in human, that's why I don't believe in AI.

 #### VI.
 Bibliography